ArduPilot/ardupilot_wiki/copter/source/docs/ekf-inav-failsafe.rst

 The EKF failsafe will trigger when any two of the EKF "variances" for compass, position or velocity are higher than the :ref:`FS_EKF_THRESH <FS_EKF_THRESH>` parameter value for 1 second.

 These "variances" come from the EKF itself and are numbers indicating the EKF's confidence in its estimates.
-The values are between 0 and 1 with 0 meaning the estimate is very trustwrothy and 1.0 is very untrustworthy.
+The values are between 0 and 1 with 0 meaning the estimate is very trustworthy and 1.0 is very untrustworthy.

 The EKF calculates these "variances" by comparing the results from multiple sensors.
 So for example, if the GPS position suddenly jumps but the accelerometers do not show a sudden acceleration, the EKF variance for position would climb (i.e become less trustworthy)